slow MD with sd integrator and GPU / verlet

 And gives the sd1 suggestion as well.

-#3 Updated by Floris Buelens almost 5 years ago
+#3 Updated by Floris Buelens about 5 years ago

 thanks for the reply - I'm not convinced that explains the numbers though.
 Ignoring the GPU for now, here are some more timings using '-nb cpu' only: